 Traveltomtom recommends buying an international sim card or an e-sim card for Brazil.
-Why not a Brazil prepaid sim card?
-Well, it is simply a pain to get one and it took me about 3 days and I lost a lot of precious time figuring out a way to get connected in Brazil.
+Why not a prepaid sim card in Brazil?
+Well, it simply is a huge pain to buy a prepaid sim card as a tourist.
+It took me about 3 days and I lost a lot of precious time figuring out a way to buy a prepaid sim card for tourists.

-Buy your sim card for Brazil online and thank me later!
+Buy your sim card for Brazil on the internet and thank me later!